jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity.md

   - Explicitly grant your users permission  to assume the role.
   - Users must switch to the this role using Console (or) AWS CLI (or) AWS API
   - Additional protection: Mandate MFA for assuming the role, for extra security.
+- MFA can be added as an additional layer of security for either assuming the role (or) for accessing aws services.
+- Federated users cannot be assigned an MFA device.
+So resources protected by *MFA Mandatory* condition cannot be accessed by federated session contexts.

 > Important:  When you assume a role, you give up your current permissions and temporarily take on a new role (with corresponding permissions).